-Key Question 3.
+KQ 3.
 What Are the Harms Associated With Primary Care Depression Screening Programs in Pregnant and Postpartum Women?

-Among the trials addressing benefits of screening, the trial that focused most narrowly on the effects of screening alone reported that there were no adverse effects of screening in postpartum women.104 In addition, none of the KQ1/1a trials showed paradoxical effects of concern.
+Among the trials addressing benefits of screening, the trial that focused most narrowly on the effects of screening alone reported that there were no adverse effects of screening in postpartum women.
+105 In addition, none of the KQ 1 or 1a trials showed paradoxical effects of concern.
 We found no additional trials addressing harms of screening beyond those included for benefits of treatment.

-Key Question 3a.
+KQ 3a.
 Do the Harms Vary By Population Characteristics?

-We found no evidence on harms of screening so we could not evaluate variability in harms by population characteristics (e.g., sex, age, race/ethnicity, comorbid conditions, new-onset vs. recurrent depression).
+We found no evidence on harms of screening, so we could not evaluate variability in harms by population characteristics (e.g., sex, age, race/ethnicity, comorbid conditions, new-onset vs. recurrent depression).

-Key Question 4.
+KQ 4.
 Does Treatment Result in Improved Health Outcomes in Pregnant and Postpartum Women Who Screen Positive for Depression in Primary Care?

-We identified 17 trials that examined the benefits of interventions in pregnant or postpartum women who had screened positive for depression in primary care or community settings (Table 12), usually compared with usual care.
+We identified 18 trials that examined the benefits of interventions in pregnant or postpartum women who had screened positive for depression in primary care or community settings (Table 12), usually compared with usual care.
 These trials were published between 1989 and 2014.
-Six of these trials were conducted in North America, ^{124,129,134,140,149,150} seven were conducted in Europe, ^{126,128,132,133,138,147} three were conducted in Australia, ^{141,142,146} and one was conducted in Taiwan.
-131 The total number of women randomized across all studies was 1,583.
-There was only one large trial (n=1,762 randomized).
-138 This study, however, combined treatment in depressed women and prevention in women who were not depressed.
-We only included results related to the depressed subgroup (n=324).
-The remaining trials were small or moderately sized (fewer than 50 per group, often fewer than 30 per group).
-The EPDS was the most common instrument used for screening with cutoff scores used for eligibility ranging from 9 to 13.
-The proportion of women screening positive for depression at recruitment varied from 6 to 61 percent.
-Followup periods also varied widely, from 6 weeks^{131,147} to 18 months.128
+Seven of these trials were conducted in North America, ^{131,136,141,147,156,157,160} seven were conducted in Europe, ^{133,135,139,140,145,154,155} three were conducted in Australia, ^{148,149,153} and one was conducted in Taiwan.138 The total number of women randomized across all studies was 1,638.
+There was only one large trial (n=1,762 randomized).145 This study, however, combined treatment in women with depression and prevention in women without depression.
+We only included results related to the subgroup with depression (n=324).
+The remaining trials were small or moderately sized (<50 per group, often <30 per group).
+The EPDS was the most common instrument used for screening, with cutoff scores used for eligibility ranging from 9 to 13.
+The proportion of women screening positive for depression at recruitment varied from 6 to 30 percent.
+Followup periods also varied widely, from 6 weeks^{138,154} to 18 months.135 Further, trials varied in time between end of treatment and followup assessment, with seven trials conducting followup assessment within 2 weeks of when treatment ended, ^{133,136,141,148,149,154,160} while the remaining had at least one assessment with a lag of 1 to 7 months between end of treatment and followup assessment.